CSRF Protection

 tracing::info!("posted data: {:?}", data);

-// Generate HTML response with the new token and display the submitted data
+// Generate HTML response with the current token and display the submitted data

 // Send the HTML response back to the client